tw4l/brunnhilde-gui/README.md

 `sudo apt-get install python-qt4`

-##### OS X
+##### macOS

-Install PyQt4 with Homebrew:
+In Mavericks, simply install PyQt4 with Homebrew:
 `brew install pyqt`

-Note: PyQt4 is not supported in macOS Sierra.
-A port to PyQt5 is not yet scheduled.
+Note: PyQt4 is not natively supported in macOS Sierra.
+A port to PyQt5 is upcoming but not yet scheduled.
+In the meantime, using Brunnhilde GUI in Sierra requires installation of Qt4 through [this homebrew tap](https://github.com/cartr/homebrew-qt4) prior to installation of PyQt4 as described above.
+Once the tap is installed, install PyQt4 with `brew install pyqt`.
+Follow the additional instructions given by Homebrew to complete installation.
+Please be aware that doing so will interfere with the native installation of Qt5.

 #### GUI Installation in Bitcurator